Dark Chocolate

 Common Mistakes

-• Using dark chocolate as a "small exception" — on Whole30, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating dark chocolate as a "small exception" — on Whole30, even small amounts run against the diet's core logic.

-• Assuming dark chocolate is restricted on all diets — its classification varies by dietary framework.
+• Assuming dark chocolate is excluded on every diet, when in fact the classification varies considerably by framework.

 Frequently Asked Questions